 Approach:

-• A detailed knowledge of syllabus including both the stages.
+- A detailed knowledge of the syllabus, including both stages

-• Regular revision, practicing PYQs, and mock tests.
+- Regular revision, practising PYQs, and mock tests

-• Stay updated with the current affairs especially with the state you are applying from.
+- Stay updated with current affairs, especially with the state you are applying from

 Maharashtra Public Service Commission (MPSC) Engineering Services, Bihar Public Service Commission (BPSC) Assistant Engineer Exam, Uttar Pradesh Public Service Commission (UPPSC) Combined State Engineering Services, Rajasthan Public Service Commission (RPSC) Assistant Engineer Combined Competitive Examination, etc, are some different state engineering examinations.